fsn4k3/Directory-Finder/README.md

 # Directory-Finder
-This is a tool to help you brute forcing website sub-domains and dirs.
+This tool is engineered to facilitate the identification of sub-domains and directories through an efficient and targeted brute-force approach.
+Enhance your cybersecurity toolkit with this versatile tool for comprehensive web application testing. #Python #Cybersecurity #WebSecurity #BruteForce"
 # Install